gfranzini/tracer-manual/system-prerequisites.md

 ## Install Java {#install-java}

-TRACER requires version 8 or higher of the **Java Software Development Kit** \(JSDK\).
+TRACER requires version 8 of the **Java Software Development Kit** \(JSDK\).
 To check your Java version, open the terminal or command line and type:

 `java -version`